miner/clj-ftp/README.md

 ## Leiningen

-Add the dependency to your project.clj:
+*clj-ftp* is available from Clojars.
+Add the following dependency to your *project.clj*:

-    [com.velisco/clj-ftp "a.b.c"]

-where "a.b.c" is the version number from Clojars.

 [![clj-ftp on clojars.org][latest]][clojar]